Oberhauser-Dev/flutter_release/README.md

 # flutter_release

-A tool for building, releasing and deploying Flutter apps.
+A tool for building, releasing, publishing and deploying Flutter apps.

 ## Example